chasefromm21/RootSettings_for_iOS11/README.md

 ABOUT THE PART OF THE POSSIBILITY OF THIS BENNG ADDED TO ASYNC_WAKE EXPLOIT FROM BENJIBOBS (ASYNC_WAKE EXPLOIT BY IAN BEER ORIGIALLY/CREDS TO HIM)

 I've modified the Reachability and folders parts of this RootSettings.plist/RootSettings.previous.plist only IIRC, and so, I'm waiting for this to be added to async_wake exploit for iOS 11.1.2 since I'm shit at adding this manually :/ Remember when benjibobs added the ability for screen res change?
 Same here, just with internal settings obviously :P

+**License**: Licensed under the MIT license.

+**Credits**: Credits to me for making this.
+You may reproduce and reuse this software, but please credit me if you can for making this.